Operator Performance — Scoring the Human, Not the Model

 SEEKER

-Cache reuse is growing.
+Active exploration.
 The operator is learning to reuse context and reduce fresh input.
-Yield is rising but not yet compounding.

-The cascade is taking shape.
-Cache hit rate is healthy, output is dense, and yield is climbing.
-The operator is constructing signal, not just consuming it.
+Above center.
+The cascade is taking shape - cache hit rate is healthy, output is dense, yield is climbing.

 Explore the category